ValentinHerrmann/sql-comparer/README.md

     # (usually due to syntax or database errors)
     self.fail(e)

+# (optional)
-# (optional) set the files to be compared.
-The sql strings will
-# be normalized and used for all following methods (to improve
+# set the files to be compared.
+The sql strings will  be normalized and used
-# performance), until new  files are set.
-Arguments that are
+# for all following methods (to improve performance), until new  files are set.
+Arguments
-# None or "" are ignored and the sql string remains the same.
+# that are None or "" are ignored and the sql string remains the same.
+Raises an Exception
-# Raises an Exception if one of the files is empty.
+# if one of the files is empty.
 setup("sqlfile.sql","solution.sql")

-# All following methods call setup(sql,sol) before executing
-# anything else.
-Call without arguments to keep the last
+# All following methods call setup(sql,sol) before executing anything else.
+Call without
-# normalized sql strings (and improve performance).
+# arguments to keep the last normalized sql strings (and improve performance).
 # Each check was successfull if "" is returned.
-Returns a
-# German error message if not.
+Returns a German error message if not.
-# Each method compares the normalized string between the start
-# keyword and the next keyword or ;
+# Each method compares the normalized string between the start keyword and the next keyword or ;

-res = He.checkColumns() # starts to search at keyword "SELECT" res = He.checkTables() # starts to search at keyword "FROM" res = He.checkCondition() # starts to search at keyword "WHERE" res = He.checkOrder() # starts to search at keyword "ORDER BY" res = He.checkGroup() # starts to search at keyword "GROUP BY"
+res = He.checkColumns() # starts at "SELECT"
+res = He.checkTables() # starts at "FROM"
+res = He.checkCondition() # starts at "WHERE"
+res = He.checkOrder() # starts at "ORDER BY"
+res = He.checkGroup() # starts at "GROUP BY"

-# can not be called with new sql files
+# can not be called with new sql files, can be used for individual checks.
+Usually not necessary.
 res = checkKeywords("startKeyword",["end","keywords"])

-# compares equality of the full normalized sql strings and if
-# not equal uses the Cosette API (cosette.cs.washington.edu)
+# compares equality of the full normalized sql strings and if not equal uses the Cosette API
-# for comparison.
-A file 'cosette_apikey.txt' with only the
-# apikey in it on root level of the test repository is required
-# to use this feature.
-If not existant, only the string comparison
+(cosette.cs.washington.edu) for comparison.
+A file 'cosette_apikey.txt' with only the apikey in it on root level of the test repository is required to use this feature.
+If not existant, only the
-# is performed.
-# Warning: Cosette is not maintained!
+# string comparison is performed.
+Warning: Cosette is not maintained!
 res = checkEquality()
 ```